-The Board commenced a formal performance evaluation process for the Board, its individual directors and the Company Secretary early in 2023 with the evaluation period covering the 2022 calendar year.
+The Board commenced a formal annual performance evaluation process for the Board, its individual directors and the Company Secretary early in 2023 with the evaluations covering calendar years.

-- have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+- a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.

-Evaluation of the performance of senior executives was carried out as part of the 2022 performance and remuneration review process.
+Evaluation of the performance of senior executives was carried out as part of the 2023 performance and remuneration review process.
 Performance was measured against objectives set under the short and long term incentive plans set for the year.

-2 Principle 2: Structure the Board to be effective and add value
+2 Principle 2: Structure the Board to be effective and add value and disclose: